-Many school friends and those involved in sports clubs with the Oyekanmi children, who are aged between five and 18, also handed in letters explaining the importance of the family to their lives and their community.
+Many school friends and those involved in sports clubs with the Oyekanmi children, who are aged between five and 18, were among those who handed in letters on Tuesday explaining the importance of the family to their lives and their community.

 It states that organisers transferred some of the funds to the mother, Titi, to assist with immediate needs this week.